digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/manage_domain_entities.rst

 it will have a sequencer and mediator embedded and these components will be automatically bootstrapped for you.

 However, there are situations where a node should not be automatically initialized, but where you prefer to control each step of the initialization.
-For example, when a node in the setup does not control its own identity, when you do not want to store the identity key on the node for security reasons, or when you want to set your own keys (e.g. when keys are externally stored in a Key Management Service - KMS).
+For example, this might be the case when a node in the setup does not control its own identity, when you do not want to store the identity key on the node for security reasons, or when you want to set your own keys (e.g. when keys are externally stored in a Key Management Service - KMS).